mainmatter/mainmatter.com/blog/_posts/2019-02-22-elixir-umbrella-mox.md

 ## Testing domains independently using Mox

-[Mox](https://github.com/plataformatec/mox), as the name suggests, is a library that defines mocks bound to specific behaviors.
-A behavior is a set of function signatures that must be implemented by a module.
+[Mox](https://github.com/plataformatec/mox), as the name suggests, is a library that defines mocks bound to specific behaviours.
+A behaviour is a set of function signatures that must be implemented by a module.
 Consequently, Mox guarantees the mocks for a module be consistent with the original functions they replace during testing.
-This rigidity makes the tests more maintainable and requires that the behaviors for each module be meticulously defined; precisely the qualities desired when implementing the APIs within our umbrella.
+This rigidity makes the tests more maintainable and requires that the behaviours for each module be meticulously defined; precisely the qualities desired when implementing the APIs within our umbrella.

 For example, let's consider mocking the public API for the _breethe_ application when testing _breethe_web_.
 As the bridge between the two is only composed of the four functions shown in the previous section, mocking the _breethe_ application's public interface when testing the webserver only requires mocking those four functions.
-Naturally, this is only reasonable if we seperately test the _breethe_ application in full, from interface to database.
+Naturally, this is only reasonable if we separately test the _breethe_ application in full, from interface to database.
 Crucially, it is the singularity of the interface which allows this degree of separation between the two applications in the umbrella both in testing and in production.

 Let's take a look at the controller action for a location search by id: